 What is epilepsy?

 Epilepsy is a chronic condition of the brain, where a person experiences recurring seizures.
 It is important to note that it is a neurological disease, not a mental illness, where seizures are induced by brief disturbances to the orderly electrochemical activity of the brain.
 A diagnosis of epilepsy occurs when a person experiences two unprovoked seizures more than 24 hours apart.
 Many people can experience seizures once in their life due to a range of other conditions, such as diabetes or other heart conditions.
 There are also different types of epilepsies where some are age-limited and others are life-long diseases.
-In 2019-20, around 142,740 people live with active epilepsy, with a gender split of 52 per cent in males and 48 per cent for females.
+In 2019-20, around 142,740 people live with active epilepsy, with a gender split of 52 per cent for males and 48 per cent for females.
 If segmented by age groups, 19,196 youth aged 0-14, 93,987 people between ages 15-64 and 29,557 people over the age of 65 live with epilepsy.
-Can CBD aid with Epilepsy symptoms?
+CBD Oil for Epilepsy?
+Does it help?
+Read more to find out.

 What are the symptoms of epilepsy?